Approval-Based Apportionment: Omitted Proofs

-We show NP-hardness by reduction from the classical NP-complete problem \textsc{Independent Set}~\cite{GaJo79a}. \problemdef{Independent Set}{Undirected graph $G=(V,E)$, $t \in \mathbb{N}$.}{Is there a vertex subset $V' \subseteq V$ of size $|V'|=t$ such that no two vertices in $V'$ are connected by an edge in $G$?} This problem is NP-hard even when restricted to cubic graphs (where every vertex has degree 3).
-With this definition in mind, the two hardness results can be formulated.
+We show NP-hardness by reduction from the NP-complete problem \textsc{Independent Set}~\citep{GaJo79a}. \problemdef{Independent Set}{Undirected graph $G=(V,E)$, $t \in \mathbb{N}$.}{Is there a vertex subset $V' \subseteq V$ of size $|V'|=t$ such that no two vertices in $V'$ are connected by an edge in $G$?} This problem is NP-hard even when restricted to cubic graphs (where every vertex has degree~3) \citep{GaJo79a}.
 Our reduction is a simplified version of the reduction proposed by \citet[Theorem 1]{AGG+15a}.